Recycling & Waste

 Denison has a long legacy of recycling.
 Started in 1984, the Denison University Recycling Program is still active on campus and works to promote recycling and waste reduction.
 Around campus, recycling receptacles are available in the campus commons, academic buildings, and behind dormitories.

-In 2004, Denison opened the Denison University and Granville Community Recycling Center located on Pearl St. in Granville, Ohio.
+In 2004, Denison opened the Denison University and Granville Community Recycling Center located on Pearl St. across from the Physical Plant.

 What Can Be Recycled at Denison

-*E-waste recycling is brought to you through a partnership with Ohio Drop Off.
-Electronics can only be collected at the Denison Recycling Center.
+In addition, Denison recycles rechargeable batteries, cds, dvds, cell phones, and chargers in a variety of locations around campus.
+E-waste recycling is brought to you through a partnership with Ohio Drop Off.
+Larger electronics can only be collected at the Denison Recycling Center.

 Additional information about recycling practices: